AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Experiments

 \subsection{Main Results}

-In this subsection, we show that our objective enables GCG to achieve significantly higher ASRs across all settings (\Cref{tab:main} and \Cref{tab:gcg-no-goals}), while further benefiting from more flexible threat models.

-\textbf{Higher ASR.} \Cref{tab:main} shows that replacing ``Sure, here is...'' with our new prefixes, tailored to the malicious request and victim LLM, significantly improves ASR across all victim LLMs.
+\textbf{Higher ASR.} \Cref{tab:main} shows that replacing the original ``Sure, here is...'' prefixes with our new model-dependent prefixes significantly improves ASR across all victim LLMs.
 On Llama-3, ASRs jump from around $10\%$ to as high as $70\%$.
-Our multiple-prefix objective often leads to even higher ASRs.
+Our multiple-prefix objective often achieves even higher ASRs.
 Appendix~\ref{sec:app:more_results} shows that these relative improvements also hold when using the other three evaluation judges.

-\textbf{Mitigated misspecification and overconstraint.} The failure case breakdown shows that our objective works by mitigating misspecification and overconstraint.
+\textbf{Mitigated misspecification and overconstraint.} The failure case breakdown shows that AdvPrefix works by mitigating misspecification and overconstraint.
 On three newer LLMs, it reduces incomplete responses from about $20\%$ to $1$-$2\%$, and cuts unfaithful responses by half on Gemma-2, indicating mitigated misspecification.
-Additionally, our objective halves direct refusals on Llama-3 and 3.1, indicating mitigated overconstraints, since direct refusals indicate failing to sufficiently lower the objective loss.
+Additionally, faster optimization convergence (\Cref{fig:loss_curve_preference_judge}, left) and halved direct refusals (caused by failing to sufficiently lower the objective loss) on Llama-3 and 3.1 indicate mitigated overconstraints.

-\textbf{Benefits from longer attack suffixes.} Optimizing longer attack suffixes empirically leads to lower final losses for both objectives.
-However, \Cref{tab:main} shows that extending the suffix length for the original objective on three newer LLMs maintains an ASR of around $10\%$, mainly due to frequent incomplete and unfaithful responses.
-By mitigating this misspecification, our objective leverages the extended suffix to reduce direct refusals while managing incomplete and unfaithful responses, ultimately increasing ASR by an additional $9$-$15\%$.
+\textbf{Benefits from stronger optimization: longer attack suffixes.} While longer suffixes generally lower final losses, the original objective's ASR on newer LLMs remains poor ($\sim10\%$) due to frequent incomplete and unfaithful responses (\Cref{tab:main}).
+By mitigating this misspecification, AdvPrefix leverages longer suffixes to reduce direct refusals while managing incomplete and unfaithful responses, ultimately increasing ASR by an additional $9$-$15\%$.